Yunoia/fe-developer-assignment/README.md

 5. Deploy your application to [Heroku](https://heroku.com)
 6. Send your GitHub and Heroku links to [Yunoia team](mailto:admin@protagonist.gg)

-Should you have any question or ideas how we can improve your assignment - fell free to create an [issue](https://github.com/Yunoia/fe-developer-assignment/issues/new)
+Should you have any question or ideas how we can improve this assignment - fell free to create an [issue](https://github.com/Yunoia/fe-developer-assignment/issues/new)

 Good Luck!